sagorbrur/bangla-arxiv-cs-papers/README.md

 ======================

 Arxiv provides open access to 1,000,000+ article in different categories.
-We query arxiv by arxiv python package using keywords 'bagnla', 'bengali', 'bn' Gathered total 225 papers in computer science category
+We query arxiv by arxiv python package using keywords 'bangla', 'bengali', 'bn' Gathered total 225 papers in computer science category

 ## Query By Yourself
 - Install `arxiv` by `pip install arxiv`